unifhy-org/unifhy/docs/_doc_src/for_contributors/submission.rst

 https://github.com/<username>/cm4twc/tree/<new_branch> (where `<username>`
-and `<new_branch>` need to be replaced appropriately) and click "Pull Request" to merge your changes into the base repository 'hydro-jules/cm4twc' under the base branch 'dev', and not the branch 'master' (see GitHub help section  `Creating a pull request <https://docs.github.com/en/ free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/ creating-a-pull-request>`_ for more details).
+and `<new_branch>` need to be replaced appropriately) and click "Pull Request" to merge your changes into the base repository 'hydro-jules/cm4twc' under the base branch 'dev', and not the branch 'main' (see GitHub help section  `Creating a pull request <https://docs.github.com/en/ free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/ creating-a-pull-request>`_ for more details).